Foster Location: Des Moines, IA

 Fenced Yard: Preferred

-Watson came into SNAFU Rescue via a private party surrender.
-To no fault of his own, his family could no longer provide for his specific needs and wanted him to be placed in a loving home to be spoiled and loved!
+Watson initially came into SNAFU Rescue via a private party surrender.
+To no fault of his own, his family could no longer provide for the needs of him and wanted him to be placed in a loving home.
+Watson was then adopted and returned to SNAFU for behavioral issues and biting his former adopter.
+Watson has a bite history and will require diligent, calm, firm and consistent leadership with his adoptive family.

-Watson would do best in a home with a fenced-in yard due to his curious nature, his need to be active and his desire for unlimited games of fetch (opposed to a multiple floor apartment style dwelling with no yard).
+Watson would do best in a home with a fenced-in yard due to his anxious nature especially regarding strangers, both humans and dogs (opposed to a multiple floor apartment style dwelling with no yard).
+A home with privacy fencing would be ideal for him.
 Even though Watson does great with stairs, we don’t feel an apartment style home would work for him as he is in need of a quiet place to work on his insecurities.
-Watson is seeking a mature home, a dedicated person/family that is willing to offer him a safe place to learn to trust and feel secure.
-We do think that eventually Watson would love to go to the office with his new family since this love bug loves to be around his people and can be extremely happy with his squeaky ball all snuggled up in a soft bed.
-You can’t take him to the office- that’s okay!
-He will happily sleep the day away in his appointed room/crate with a comfy blanket as long as his people can arrange a mid-day potty break for him.
-Ultimately Watson is looking for his ride or die human that loves taking long daily walks (2 walks are a bonus), one willing to throw the ball in the yard and offer him the proper structure to flourish!
-Enrichment for his mind, body and soul is a must resulting in a VERY happy and fulfilled boy.
-Be ready to be loved unconditionally as Watson has so much to offer his special family/person.
+Watson is seeking a mature home, a dedicated person/family that is willing to offer him a safe place to learn to trust and feel safe.
+Unfortunately, we don’t feel Watson would be the best candidate for “take your dog to work day” but that’s okay!
+He will happily sleep the day away in his crate with a comfy blanket and a nice nylabone chew, as long as his people can arrange a mid-day potty break for him.
+Ultimately Watson is looking for his ride or die human that loves taking long daily walks, one willing to throw the ball in the yard and offer him the proper structure to flourish!
+Enrichment for his mind, body and soul is a must resulting in a VERY happy fulfilled boy.
+Be ready to be loved unconditionally as Watson has so much to offer.

 If you feel like your family might be the perfect forever home for Watson, please submit an adoption application for him today!!